 - BMC Health Services Research 2014, 14:304.
 ‘A large unmet clinical need is evident with a widespread failure to deliver smoking cessation interventions to an extraordinarily high prevalence population of smokers in addiction services.
 This is despite the majority of smokers reporting motivation to quit.
 Staff smoking and attitudes may be a contributory factor in these findings.’

-The Child and Adolescent psychiatry faculty has a membership of around 230 child and adolescent psychiatrists throughout Scotland.
+The Child and Adolescent Faculty has a membership of around 300 psychiatrists across Scotland.

 Our executive meets four or five times per year.
 We also hold an AGM in association with an Academic Conference in November.